Posted November 25, 2020

-Two-for-one promotions sound like good deals, but often one item is good and the second doesn’t quite match up to expectations.
-This analogy could be used when referring to health insurance benefit offers promoting medical insurance combined with dental and vision care.
+Two-for-one promotions sound like good deals, but often one item is good and the second does not quite match up to expectations.
+It is the same with medical insurance that includes coverage for dental and vision care.
 Before workers enroll in health benefits, make sure they read through the plans.

-1. Review the insurance carrier’s reputation – Make sure it’s a reputable company, one that knows how to process dental and vision claims quickly and correctly.
-Medical carriers are experts at processing medical claims, but may not have the systems in place to review and pay dental and vision claims promptly.
+In comparison, medical carriers are experts at processing medical claims but may not have the systems to review and pay dental and vision claims promptly.
 Check the carrier’s history for premium increases.
-Explore how others rate the customer service and quality of the coverage.
+Also, explore how other people rate the customer service and quality of the coverage.

-3. Ask about procedure and frequency limitations – Know whether the plan features frequency limitations on when X-rays can be taken and the number of years required for crown replacements.
-Some carriers have a five-year rule while others have a 10-year limit.
+Know whether the insurance plan has frequency limitations when dental X-rays can be taken and the number of years required for crown replacements.
+Some carriers have a five-year rule on crowns, while others have a 10-year limit.
 For vision, find out how often an eye exam is covered and how the plan pays for eyewear.

-4. Explore options for in-network or out-of-network providers – A combined coverage plan may require you to receive services from a specific list of providers.
-This may mean you need to change your medical, dental or eye doctor if they’re not on the list.
-View providers in Ameritas’ network.
+A combined coverage plan may require you to receive services from a specific list of providers.
+This may mean you need to change your medical, dental or vision care doctor if they are not on the list.

-- Premiums priced accurately so employers and employees avoid unexpected rate increases each year
+- Accurate premiums so employers and employees can avoid unexpected rate increases each year at renewal time.

-- Customer service and claims processing designed specifically for dental and vision services
+- Superior customer service and claims processing specifically designed for dental and vision services.